Orphyoss/VELOCITI/replit.md

 - **AI Agent System**: Three specialized AI agents (Competitive, Performance, Network) autonomously generate alerts, learn from feedback, and monitor configurable thresholds.
 - **Real-time Communication**: WebSocket service for dashboard metrics, alerts, and system status updates with automatic reconnection.
 - **LLM Integration**: Primary use of Writer AI (Palmyra X5) for strategic analysis, with OpenAI GPT-4o as a secondary provider for data queries and fallback.
 User-configurable LLM selection and continuous API health monitoring with failover.
-- **User Interface Modules**: Dashboard for executive summaries, Analyst Workbench for alert management, AI Agents for configuration, Databricks Genie for data interrogation, and Strategic Analysis for long-form insights.
+- **User Interface Modules**: Dashboard for executive summaries, Analyst Workbench for alert management, AI Agents for configuration, Databricks Genie for data interrogation, Strategic Analysis for long-form insights, and Data Generation for populating test data.
 - **Data Flow**: AI agents analyze data, generate alerts stored in PostgreSQL, and broadcast via WebSockets.
 Real-time updates are pushed to clients.

 ### System Design Choices